 Minor characters are everywhere in novels.
-They linger with readers and invite us to infer into the untold aspects of their lives.
-They fill a text’s landscape, bringing depth to its ecosystem, and encourage us to shift our thoughts from textual centers to margins and even to consider minorness in our own experiences.
-In their quietness, minor characters challenge us to hold oppositional perspectives, rethink interdependencies, and reimagine textual and lived relationships.
-In many ways, we identify with minor characters, and yet we lack a nuanced way of reading for them.
+They linger with readers and invite us into the untold aspects of their lives.
+They fill a text’s landscape, bringing depth to its ecosystem, and encourage us to shift our thoughts from textual centers to margins and even to consider the minor elements of our own experiences.
+Minor characters challenge us to hold oppositional perspectives, rethink interdependencies, and reimagine textual and lived relationships.
+In many ways, we identify with minor characters, and yet we lack a nuanced way of understanding them.

-This work is about minor characters and the qualities of minorness in Victorian novels.
+This work is about minor characters and the qualities of “minorness” in Victorian novels.
 It offers casual readers and scholars alike a method of reading and rereading for minor characters that extends across genres.
-Chapters trace and analyze minor characters across a range of novels including The Tenant of Wildfell Hall, Vanity Fair, The Way We Live Now and more.

 About the Author(s)